March 27, 2008

 Can you substitute?

-One of my favorite webinars I do with participants at Lenders Online Training is all about CPA-Prepared Statements.
-Why the kayaks?
-Because you can see that the riskier the conditions, the more equipment and training and skill the kayaker brings to the situation.
 The same goes for bankers.
-The risker the deal, the larger the credit, the more assurance you need.
+The riskier the deal, the larger the credit, the more assurance you need.
 Get the right CPA-Prepared statement to fit the risk profile.
-And I promise to tell you why I once said to my lender, ‘That isn’t happening!’.
-What were they asking for, why, and why would I not give it to them.
+And I promise to tell you why I once said to my lender, ‘That isn’t happening!’
+Learn what were they asking for, why, and why would I not give it to them.
 In truth, I could not give it to them if I wanted.

 Related Posts